Romulo-Moraes/Romulo-Moraes/README.md

 Hello, my name is Rômulo Peres de Moraes but my nickname is Cipher, i just guess this name canny, you know. i'm a computer enthusiast and my focus in this area is to learn as close as possible the exactly of how the computer works.
 I like video games, skateboarding and listen music.
-Currently my favorite programming language is C, for me there isn't thing more powerful than it.
+Currently my favorite programming language is C, for me there is no thing more powerful than it.

 <h1>Some good repositories that you would like</h1>